Nudity: Abrahamic religions

 The meaning of the naked body in Judaism, Christianity, and Islam is based upon the Genesis creation narrative, but each religion has their own interpretation.
 What is shared by all was various degrees of modest dress and the avoidance of nakedness.

-The meaning of this myth is inconsistent with a philosophical analysis of shame as an emotion of reflective self-assessment which is understood as a response to being seen by others, a social context that did not exist.
+The meaning of the creation myth is inconsistent with a philosophical analysis of shame as an emotion of reflective self-assessment which is understood as a response to being seen by others, a social context that did not exist.
 The response of Adam and Eve to cover their bodies indicates that upon gaining knowledge of good and evil, they became aware of nakedness as intrinsically shameful, which contradicts their intrinsic goodness "before the fall".
 According to German philosopher Thorsten Botz-Bornstein, interpretations of Genesis have placed responsibility for the fall of man and original sin on Eve, and, therefore, all women.
 As a result, the nudity of women is deemed more shameful personally and corrupting to society than the nakedness of men.
-The biblical stories of Bathsheba and Susanna place the responsibility for arousing lust in male onlookers upon the women who are bathing, although they had no intent to be seen.
-This is in contrast to the story of Judith, who bathes publicly to seduce and later behead the enemy general Holofernes.
-However all three stories are based upon the belief that men are unable to control their sexuality when seeing a nude woman.